GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 49. Getting blasted drunk. { Blast Carol's house, blasting caps, getting capped, Star Wars Blasters / Skywalker Ranch 1988 book } Social media audinces / second screen audiences blasted out on meme and small screens.
 Memem blasted. **Not being able to copy with science fiction storytelling that doeson't have laser swords and blasters as heroes against the Hive Empire** - and how Carol has to get blasted with Joyce bottle of booze and literary authoring devices.
 How touch devices audiences are twitch gamers / twitchy about entertainment science fiction (SciFi redundancy) of laser-fights / lasser-swords / light sabers / blasters.
 Han Shot First fandom, wishing for murder killing revenge story / action violence that Carol mocks with pusy street fighting in front of her house cat-fight pussy-fight lesbian fights.
 Drunk on booze, drunk on blaster entertainment thrills / CGI laser guns.
 A wild west story that makes Elvis a center music ecology / singsong Wakeup call - and not making trunk machine gun Mr. White the action encounters / thrills of wilding I.C.E. raids.
 Bushmaster April 2021 not being a book with pictures, but gun smoke cravings. https://en.wikipedia.org/wiki/Out_of_Many,_One:_Portraits_of_America%27s_Immigrants NRA metaphors blashing away at Bush https://en.wikipedia.org/wiki/Out_of_Many,_One:_Portraits_of_America%27s_Immigrants NRA metaphors of audience voter cravings, Major of West Town cleaning up Carol's yard / back 40.
 Shootout saloon Western / Western Gate metaphors.
 World BBC news, non-domestic news source, TV news at Minute 22 Zero HOur in the Public House doing media ecology breaking / breaking bad story. https://www.bbc.com/news/world-us-canada-44885633

 50. ++ Regarding the self-imposed driving restrictions...
 "Maybe they had a close call in the past (you call drinking special)." would be another good one.
-And the legendary behaviors of Helen having a 'close call" in graduate school with almost being mind-raped while drunk (at university youth days) and grasping Finnegeans Wake!
+And the legendary behaviors of Helen having a 'close call" in graduate school with almost being mind-raped while drunk (at university youth days) and grasping Finnegans Wake!
 A Reddit audience that considers it a "close call with death" (Tim) to read a book on paper / media ecology / Postman 1985 about book reading abandonment to Apple //+ television shows.

 52. Reading comprehension, try it!
 Read a book, year 1923 "Finn's Hotel", Haunted Hotel story, Pluribus is in it.